-Upload & Sell: On
+Upload & Sell: Off

 So, since this is the first time Ive ever been a part of one of these online buyer forum complaints Im going to follow up on this thread so that its all laid out on the table...
 I beg Wahoowa not to start freaking out on me on this forum like you did over the phone.
 I hate coming across threads where the buyer and seller are bickering in front of everyone so someone can be declared the winner.
-Its childish and I won't take part of it.
+Its childish and I won't take part in it.

 When the buyer contacted me about the issue, I stated that the marks on the lens were definitely not scratches as I had inspected the lens before It left my possession and took pictures for the buyer to show that there were no marks or scratches.
 I have been buying and selling professionally, on forums, and on eBay for many many years and I have never had a problem such as this.
 I don't know about anyone else but when I inspect a lens I never fog it up.
 It just never crossed my mind.
-So when the issue was brought up to me, I assured the buyer that I did not know of the residue lines and to try the oil remover as I was quite positive it would remedy the lines.
+So when the issue was brought up to me, I assured the buyer that I did not know of the residue lines and to try the oil remover as I was quite positive it would remedy the "problem".